Easy Gingerbread Truffles

 Bite-sized Christmas treats are the best especially when they are no bake!
 Gingerbread truffles use only 4 ingredients and make the perfect easy holiday dessert.
 Use either white chocolate or dark chocolate (or both!) to coat these cookie balls and they will be loved by many!

 No bake treats are the best around the holidays because they are easy to make with just a couple ingredients!
 These gingerbread truffles are moist and chewy with a hard chocolate shell.
-They are a festive option to serve this Christmas season.
+They are a festive option to serve this Christmas season (like my gingerbread cookie bars).
 You get a punch of gingerbread flavor in just two bites!
 Your friends and family will love them!

 Why this recipe works